moliver28/research-handbook/content/handbook/solutions-architects/sa-practices/customer-success-plan/index.md

 ## When to Create a Mutual Customer Success Plan

-A Mutual Customer Success Plan should be initiated once the opportunity is in Stage-4, Proposal and has completed Stage-3 Technical Evaluation, with a technical win.
+A Mutual Customer Success Plan should be initiated once the opportunity has completed Stage-3 Technical Evaluation, with a technical win.
+This is when an SA begins to prescibe what woukld a phased adption and customer adoptuon journey looks like, in collaboration wih the customer.

 ### Which Opportunities Should Have a Mutual Customer Success Plan?